-3.4 The only written response to date received from Network Rail was on 8th September 2017, after the date when it was confirmed an inquiry would be held, which was in regard to objection letters dated 25 April 2017 and 5 May 2017.
+3.5 The only written response to date received from Network Rail in regard to the Cambridgeshire proposed crossing closures was on 24th October 2017, after the date when it was confirmed an inquiry would be held, which was in regard to objection letters dated 25 April 2017 and 5 May 2017.

-3.5 Network Rail has in their 'Statement of Consultation', stated that the consultation strategy was developed to adhere to the statutory requirements from Rule 10(2)(d) of the Application Rules.
+3.6 Network Rail has in their 'Statement of Consultation', stated that the consultation strategy was developed to adhere to the statutory requirements from Rule 10(2)(d) of the Application Rules.

 Further it states that it has taken account of the following guidance and best practice procedures to develop a more wide-ranging approach to pre -application consultation.
 This included